Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/readme.txt

 	* @subsection CommOverDinSystem Overview on DIN 9684 Monitor List
 	* <b>Detailed Description:</b> \ref SystemMgmtAnnDin
 	* The class IsoAgLib::iDINMonitor_c has a monitor list of all DIN 9684 network nodes.
-	* It's mostly used by the application to search for a device by its GETYPOS - and to get its dynamic address.
+	* It's mostly used by the application to search for a device by its DEVKEY - and to get its dynamic address.
 	* It's also used internally to claim address and manage local DIN 9684 identities ( \ref IsoAgLib::iDINItem_c ).
 	*
 	* @section CommOverLbsBase Overview on Base Data